 You have no items in your shopping cart.

-The meticulous process of individually selecting each diamond by eye refines each clarity grade, allowing us opportunity to source you the best each grade has to offer.
+The meticulous process of individually selecting each diamong by eye refines each clarity grade, allowing us opportunity to source you the best each grade has to offer.

-Stricter standards of tolerance ensure our diamonds are cut to maximize brilliance - for a brighter, livelier diamond.
+Stricter standards of tolerance ensure our diamonds are cut to maximise brilliance – for a brighter, livelier diamond.

 IT’S ALL IN THE FAMILY